The classical limit of quantum mechanics through coarse-grained measurements: Summary of the results

-We outline the structure of the paper.
-Section~\ref{sec:Introduction} introduces the problem of the classical limit of quantum mechanics and situates our approach within the broader context of existing literature.
+We outline the structure of the remaining parts of the paper.
 Section~\ref{sec:Definition} defines the classical limit in terms of both kinematics and dynamics, establishing the criteria for transitioning from quantum to classical descriptions.
-In Section~\ref{sec:Coarsegraining}, we introduce coarse-grained measurements in phase space and demonstrate their compatibility with classical kinematics.
-Section~\ref{sec:Liouvilledyn} presents the derivation of Liouville dynamics under coarse-grained observations, highlighting the conditions under which classical dynamics emerge.
-In Section~\ref{sec:Ehrenfest}, we analyze the Ehrenfest time, estimating its role in determining the time scales for the validity of classical approximations.
+In Section~\ref{sec:Coarsegraining}, we introduce coarse-grained measurements (continuous POVM) in phase space and demonstrate their compatibility with classical kinematics.
+Section~\ref{sec:Liouvilledyn} presents the derivation of Liouville dynamics under coarse-grained observations, highlighting the conditions under which classical dynamics emerge, together with the definition of the Ehrenfest time, and the explanation of its role in determining the time scales for the validity of classical approximations.
 Section~\ref{sec:Trajectories} discusses the emergence of classical trajectories and their dependence on the precision of the measurement and the rate of consecutive measurements.
-Section~\ref{sec:Stochastic} extends the derivation of Liouville dynamics to a classical stochastic process in phase space.
 Section~\ref{sec:Parameters} applies these findings to various physical systems, comparing the behavior of macroscopic and microscopic systems under coarse-grained measurements.
 Finally, Section~\ref{sec:Conclusion} concludes the paper by summarizing the key findings and proposing directions for future research.
 The appendices provide supporting proofs of the results presented in the main text.